spacemeshos/go-spacemesh/docs/data-dirs.md

 	    - Any non-node specific log files go here

-- `unruly-data` is the master folder were all data is persisted.
+- `spacemesh-data` is the master folder were all data is persisted.
 It has a default location per OS and can be configured in the config file.
 At the top level, it contains a key/ folder which includes all keystore files.
 A folder is created for each node instance and is named by its id.